PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 toc_sticky: true
 ---

-## Background tumbling frequency

-In this module, we have built a model that replicates the chemotaxis pathway in *E. coli*, and we have seen how *E. coli* can adjust the tumbling frequency in response to ligand concentration changes.
-What we have not answered is *why* it is a good strategy for *E. coli* to tumble less frequently in the presence of increasing attractant.
-Put more simply, does decreasing this tumbling frequency allow the bacterium to find food more quickly?
+## Two randomized exploration strategies

-To address this question, we will use what we have learned about chemotaxis and our BNG model results to build a random walk simulation emulating the behavior of *E. coli*.
+In this final lesson, we will use what we have learned about chemotaxis and the results of our BioNetGen model to build a random walk simulation emulating the behavior of *E. coli* within a background containing a variable concentration of attractant.
 We will then compare this model against a simple random walk model comparable to the one we introduced in the prologue in which the bacterium has a fixed tumbling frequency regardless of the concentration of attractant.
 Which "algorithm" will allow the bacterium to locate the attractant more readily?

 In this simulation, a bacterium is represented by a point in two-dimensional space.
-At any point (*x*, *y*) in the space, there is some concentration *L*(*x*, *y*) of ligand; furthermore, we simulate an attractant by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized, with the concentration of attractant diminishing as the distance from this point increases.
+At any point (*x*, *y*) in the space, there is some concentration *L*(*x*, *y*) of ligand; furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized, with the concentration of attractant diminishing as the distance from this point increases.

-Units in this space are in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second if it does not stop to tumble.
-The bacterium will start at (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.
-The maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup> is located at the goal (1500, 1500), requiring the bacterium to travel a fair distance to locate the attractant.
-The concentration of ligands [*L*] grows exponentially from (0, 0) to (1500, 1500), such that [*L*] = 100 · 10<sup>(1-*d*/*D*) · 8</sup>, where *d* is the Euclidean distance from the current point to (1500, 1500), and *D* is the Euclidean distance from (0, 0) to (1500, 1500).
+Units in this space are in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during a contiguous run.
+The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.
+The maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup> is located at the goal, requiring the bacterium to travel a fair distance to locate the attractant.
+The concentration of ligands [*L*] grows exponentially from the origin to the goal, so that that *L*(*x*, *y*) = 100 · 10<sup>8 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal.

 **STOP:** How can we quantify how well a single bacterium has done at finding the attractant?
 {: .notice--primary}